UnnateeJigneshSolanki/cyberlog/README.md

 Flutter uses a widget-based architecture.
 Everything in Flutter is a widget (layout, text, padding, rows, columns, and the entire app itself).
 Widgets can be stateless (no change at runtime) or stateful (dynamic).
-My first app uses fundamental widgets such as MaterialApp, Scaffold, AppBar, Center, and Text.
+This app uses fundamental widgets such as MaterialApp, Scaffold, AppBar, Center, and Text.

 2. Steps Followed to Install and Set Up Flutter

 2.1 Install the Flutter SDK -
 Download the Flutter SDK from the official website: https://flutter.dev Extract it to a simple directory (for example: C:\flutter).